Schema Markup Example

 How Much Does SEO Cost in 2026?
-Pricing for Google Rankings
+A Knoxville Pricing Guide

-SEO Pricing in 2026: What You Actually Pay for Google Rankings
+How Much Does SEO Cost in 2026?
+What You Pay for Google Rankings

-SEO is one of the most misunderstood services in digital marketing.
-Business owners ask: "How much does SEO cost?" and get wildly different answers: $300/month, $3,000/month, or "we don't have a set price."
+Business owners across Knoxville ask "How much does SEO cost?" and get wildly different answers: $300 a month, $3,000 a month, or "we don't have a set price."
+Here is what actually drives the number, and what results to expect at each level.

 SEO Cost Breakdown by Service Tier